 The first step of the selection workflow is the eligibility check pursued by the Programme Manager to determine whether the candidates fulfil the predefined eligibility criteria.
 This is followed by the ethics check pursued by the Ethics Committee to evaluate relevant ethical aspects and infrastructure needs for the applicants' research proposals.
 If needed, consultation can be asked from the UEF Ethics Board.
 Applications not meeting the pre-set criteria, lacking required documents, or having severe ethical problems will not proceed to the next stage.
 All eligible applicants passing the ethics check will proceed to the next stage of the selection procedure.
+More information about the ethical aspects of NOVEL is provided in chapter

-All mandatory eligibility criteria are described in part 4.2.1. of this Guide for Applicants (Eligibility criteria).
+All mandatory eligibility criteria are described in part 4.2.1 of this Guide for Applicants (Eligibility criteria).
 In sum the eligibility criteria are that: